tombensve/Docutations/README.md

 For something I do pay quite a lot of money for, I do expect professional support, which is delivered less and less.

-I do love their YouTrack, which I pay for also.
+I do love their YouTrack.
 And YouTrack still fully works!

 ### 2.2